 - Consider taking a glutamine supplement.
 Research has shown that supplementing up to 0.65 g per kilogram of body mass is well tolerated.
 I generally recommend 5 g per day as a good place to start, then working up to a target dose of 15 g per day (divided into three doses of 5 g each, at breakfast, lunch, and dinner), or as tolerated.

-- Consider taking a zinc supplement (at a dose of no more than 30 mg/day) to reach optimal levels (reflected by ALP levels between 70 and 90 IU/L).
+- Consider taking a zinc supplement (at a dose of no more than 30 mg/day unless you’re medically supervised) to reach optimal levels (reflected by plasma zinc levels of 120-130 mcg/dL).

 - Consume foods high in glutamine (like bone broths, gelatin, and well-cooked meats).